Purchases made through my links help support this website, at no additional cost to you. Details.

-Some artists – including me – like to use layers/collages in art journals and other mixed media art.
+Some artists – including me – use lots & lots of layers in our art journals and other mixed media art.

 In the next video, artist Robert Burridge – in a “BobBlast” – shares how he layers his collages.
 His video is three minutes long and filled with ideas for using paper elements, gel medium*, paint, and stencils.